 - Step 5: Decide how you want to outsource…a hands-on marketplace like FreeeUp or an online outsourcing platform like Upwork.com.

 You are now well equipped to avoid mistake #1 that leads so many entrepreneurs down the wrong outsourcing road.
 Only nine more to go!

 Mistake #2: Not Having an Organized Interview Process

 You find yourself online searching through an outsourcing marketplace and you’re thinking…

 Wow, there are so many people that would be a great fit for my company.
 I’m definitely going to give this a shot!

 If you’re at this point and you haven’t thought out your interview process, you’re about to commit mistake #2: not having a prepared approach to the interview process!

 When you don’t have a strategic interview process, the odds that you will hire a reliable and skilled online worker goes significantly down.

-With the number of online workers looking for new jobs, your inbox can become quickly flooded with tens of applicants from people all over the world.
+With the number of online workers looking for new projects, your inbox can become quickly flooded with tens of applicants from people all over the world.